damienwhaley/challenge-seek/README.md

 * **Advertisment** - this value object represents what the Customer has purchased (or is going to purchase).
 * **Application** - this service runs the program using the pre-defined Price Rules, Customers, Products, Advertisments, with several different Checkout flows.

+I've only used the [decimal.js](https://github.com/MikeMcl/decimal.js/) module as JavaScript (hence TypeScript) is infamously bad at floating point maths.
+Since we are dealing with money in this challenge I thought it was important to make sure the maths was correct.

 ## Assumptions

 I made some assumptions with regards to the solution which influenced the code you see here.
 In no particular order these are: